DoctorLai/steem-load-balancer/README.md

 - retry_count: Retry count for GET and POST forward requests.
 There is a 100ms between retries.
 - rejectUnauthorized: Should we ignore SSL errors?
 Default false
 - timeout: Max timeout (milliseconds) for fetch to time out.
+- plimit: Max concurrent requests to poke the servers.
+Reduce this if the server is laggy.

 ## Installation
 Clone the Repository: